mgoold/linear_algebra_notes/linear_algebra_content_2.md

 $$Ax\text{ = }\lambda{x}$$ .

+There are 2 x's in this equation; they are not necessarily the same.
+For clarification I will call them "left side" and "right side" x, depending on which side of the equal sign they lie.
+The right side x is what you get after A has acted on the left side x.

-* In this equation, x alone is the **eigenvector** .
-This makes nominal sense; x is the "vector" in eigenvector.
-It is the right-side vector x by itself that has the parallelism to x on the left side.
+* In this equation, right side x is the **eigenvector** .
+Right side x is the "vector" in eigenvector.
+It is this vector x that may have the same parallel direction to left side x.
 * $\lambda$ is a scalar that controls direction and extent of right side x. $\lambda$ is the **eigenvalue** .
-It's potential values include 0 and negative numbers.
-A valid eigenvector can thus be 0 or negative (pointing in the opposite direction to left side x).
+Its potential values include 0 and negative numbers.
+A valid eigenvector can thus be 0 or negative (pointing in the parallel, opposite direction to left side x).

 #### 0 Eigenvectors